ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 *************

-Some (model) datasets contain (known) errors that would normally prevent them from being processed correctly with the ESMValTool.
-The errors can be in the metadata describing the dataset and / or in the actual data.
+Some (model) datasets contain (known) errors that would normally prevent them from being processed correctly by the ESMValTool.
+The errors can be in the metadata describing the dataset and/or in the actual data.
-Typical examples of such errors are missing or wrong attributes (e.g. attribute ''units'' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing variable ''lat_bnds'') or problems with the actual data (e.g. the time coordinate variable or cloud liquid water only instead of sum of liquid + ice as specified).
+Typical examples of such errors are missing or wrong attributes (e.g. attribute ''units'' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. the time coordinate variable or cloud liquid water only instead of sum of liquid + ice as specified).

-The ESMValTool can automatically apply on the fly fixes to data sets that have known errors that can be fixed.
+The ESMValTool can apply on the fly fixes to data sets that have known errors that can be fixed automatically.

 Fix structure
 =============

-Fixes are clases stored in ``esmvaltool/cmor/_fixes/[PROJECT]/[DATASET].py`` that derive from :class:`esmvalcore.cmor._fixes.fix.Fix` and named after the short name of the variable they fix.
+Fixes are Python classes stored in ``esmvaltool/cmor/_fixes/[PROJECT]/[DATASET].py`` that derive from :class:`esmvalcore.cmor._fixes.fix.Fix` and are named after the short name of the variable they fix.
 You can use the name ``AllVars`` if you want the fix to be applied to the whole dataset

 .. warning::
     Be careful to replace any ``-`` with ``_`` in your dataset name.
-    We need this replacement to have proper python module names
+    We need this replacement to have proper python module names.

-They are automatically loaded and applied when the dataset is preprocessed.
+The fixes are automatically loaded and applied when the dataset is preprocessed.

 Fixing a dataset
 ================